todhm/vehicle_detection/README.md

 * 2 Fit the features to Linear Support Vector Machine model.
 * 3 Make a sliding windows to apply Machine Learning model for vehicle and non-vehicle classification.
 * 4 Heatmap thresholding to detect False Positive.
+* 5 Define class to save recent detected vehicles on video.

 * The data used for model fitting is stored in vehicles and non-vehicles folder.
 * You can skip the model fitting part by loading .sav and .npy files